mesiel-org/.github/profile/README.md

 <h1 align="center">Mesiel</h1>

 <p align="center">
-    <strong>Mesiel</strong> is a collection of free and open-source software, libraries, and tools — built to be <strong>fast, secure, and versatile</strong>.
+  <strong>Mesiel</strong> is a community-driven project dedicated to creating free and open-source programs, libraries, and tools that are fast, reliable, and accessible.
 </p>

 <p align="center">